dongmingh/v1performance/README.md

 + **targetPeers**: the target peers that transactions will sent to
   - Anchor: only send to anchor peers
-  - All: send to all peers

 + **nOrderer**: number of orderers for traffic, this number shall not exceed the actual number of orderers in the network, or some transactions may fail.
-One orderer is assigned to one thread with round robin.
-PTE currently only supports 1 orderer.

-+ **nOrg**: number of organitzations for the test
++ **nOrg**: number of organizations for the test

 + **nPeerPerOrg**: number of peers per organization for the test